 I found this one gang plastic nail-on box in the ceiling of a client’s basement.
 It has a type AC (BX) cable and a Romex cable spliced together.
 The Romex has a grounding conductor.
-BX cable normally uses its metal armor outer jacket as the ground.
-A BX cable should be spliced inside of a metal box so that the armor ground is carried over to the metal of the box.
-With a plastic box it is necessary to attach a BX connector with a metal grounding bushing onto the BX.
+BX cable normally uses its metal armor outer jacket as the grounding conductor, but it must be connected properly.
+A BX cable should be spliced inside of a metal box so that the armor ground is carried over to the metal of the box by using the proper cable connector.
+With a plastic box it is necessary to attach a BX connector with a metal grounding bushing onto the BX cable.
 A grounding conductor is then connected to the lug on the grounding bushing.
 This electrical box should also have a blank plastic cover on it.